-- 1. Certify that LAFCO 3209 is statutorily exempt from the provisions of the California Environmental Quality Act and direct the Executive Officer to file the Notice of Exemption within five (5) days; - 2.
-Approve LAFCO 3209 with the following conditions: - A. Prior to the issuance of the Certificate of Completion for the reorganization to include annexations, pursuant to the provisions outlined in Government Code Section 56886(i), the Commission requires that the Board of Trustees of the West Valley Mosquito and Vector Control District and the County Board of Supervisors provide to the Executive Officer of LAFCO a signed agreement to transfer a prorated portion of the County's Vector Control benefit assessment for Fiscal Year 2016-17 to the West Valley Mosquito and Vector Control District said amount to be determined based upon the effective date of LAFCO 3209; and, - B. The standard LAFCO terms and conditions that include the "hold harmless" clause for potential litigation costs by the applicant. - 3.
+- 1. Modify LAFCO 3209, to be a reorganization to include the annexation to the West Valley Mosquito and Vector Control District and its Assessment District No. 2 (Zone C); - Certify that LAFCO 3209, as modified, is statutorily exempt from the provisions of the California Environmental Quality Act and direct the Executive Officer to file the Notice of Exemption within five (5) days; - 3.
+Approve LAFCO 3209, as modified, with the following conditions: - A. Prior to the issuance of the Certificate of Completion for the reorganization to include annexations, pursuant to the provisions outlined in Government Code Section 56886(i), the Commission requires that the Board of Trustees of the West Valley Mosquito and Vector Control District and the County Board of Supervisors provide to the Executive Officer of LAFCO a signed agreement transferring a prorated portion of the County's Vector Control benefit assessment for Fiscal Year 2016-17 to the West Valley Mosquito and Vector Control District said amount to be determined based upon the effective date of LAFCO 3209; and,

+- B. The standard LAFCO terms and conditions that include the "hold harmless" clause for potential litigation costs by the applicant. - 4.
 Adopt LAFCO Resolution No. 3231 setting forth the Commission's determinations and conditions of approval concerning the reorganization proposal.